Sensation (event): BLACK (formerly known as Sensation Black)

 BLACK slowly builds up the pace, starting from hard trance, hardstyle and then hardcore.
 Sensation Black is always held in the second weekend of July.
 All attendees are required to dress completely in black.

 Notable DJs that have appeared at Sensation Black include Showtek, Angerfist, Headhunterz, Marcel Woods, Chris Liebing, DJ Lady Dana, DJ Luna, DJ Zany, The Prophet, Technoboy, Tommyknocker, Yoji Biomehanika and Mauro Picotto.

 An incident occurred at Sensation Black in 2006, where DJ Rob Gee and his live band Ampt performed at the event against the recommendations of the majority of ID&T's staff, and were subsequently booed and catcalled during the performance, which was more rock/metal oriented.
 Slight mayhem ensued as a member of the audience climbed onto the stage and hit Rob Gee himself and was then repeatedly kicked and punched in the head by Rob and his band.
 The rest of Rob Gee's performance was cancelled and ID&T's manager, Duncan Stutterheim, later acknowledged his mistake in allowing Rob Gee to perform against the wishes of his employees.

-The 2009 edition of BLACK was not held in the Netherlands, but only in Belgium because ID&T is looking for a better location.

-Additionally Sensation (formerly known as "Sensation White") was held on two subsequent nights in the Amsterdam ArenA in 2009, but will be sharing one of the two available night licences for the Amsterdam ArenA in 2010 with the one time replacement of BLACK called the "Feestfabriek" from ID&T's sister organisation Q-dance.
+The 2009 edition of BLACK was not held in the Netherlands but only in Belgium, because ID&T was looking for a better location.
+Additionally, Sensation (formerly known as "Sensation White") was held on two subsequent nights in the Amsterdam ArenA in 2009, but will be sharing one of the two available night licences for the Amsterdam ArenA in 2010 with the one time replacement of BLACK called the "Feestfabriek" from ID&T's sister organisation Q-dance.

 The last and final edition of the festival was held in 2012.
 The QAPITAL event, which is annually held in the Ziggo Dome in Amsterdam since 2013 and is organised by Q-dance, is sometimes seen as its replacement.